mechmotum/mechmotum.github.io/content/pages/guide.rst

 Useful TU Delft MSc Courses
 ---------------------------

-- Multibody Dynamics B
+Multibody Dynamics B
+   Core high level dynamics principles that are the foundation for almost every project in the lab.
-- Special Topics Course in Sports Engineering: TU Delft organizes an annual two week course to train students in sports engineering.
+Special Topics Course in Sports Engineering
+   TU Delft organizes an annual two week course to train students in sports engineering.
 Cycling has been used as the motivating topic to learn the methods.
-- Ajay's course
-- Human controller
-- Vehicle dynamics
+Musculoskeletal Modelling and Simulation ME41005
+   Learn how to develop and utilized computational neuromuscular models with OpenSim.
+Many projects in the lab make use of neuromuscular and biomechanical modeling.

 The Carpentries Trainings
 -------------------------